permaweb/hb-os/README.md

 # Project Build and Deployment Guide

-This project uses a Makefile to automate the build, setup, and deployment processes for both the host and guest environments.
-The following instructions explain the available commands and their purpose.
+This project uses a Python automation tool (via `run`) to automate the build, setup, and deployment processes for both the host and guest environments.
+This guide explains the available commands (targets) and their purposes.

 ---